Monday, 14 July 2025

 Jane x

-Hi everyone, I am here today with my second design team make to hopefully inspire you to join our February challenge over in the Country View Crafts challenge group on Facebook.
-The theme this month is "Romance and friendship" You don't need a blog or an Instagram account, just head over to the group and join in with the fun!
+Hi everyone for this month I am the host for our latest challenge over in the Country View Crafts Facebook group.
+The theme I have chosen for July is "The great outdoors" so think, seaside, gardens, parks, flowers, summer insects, picnics etc. You don't need a blog or an Instagram account, just head over to the group and join in with the fun!
 The link is Here and if you are not already a member just request to join and we will warmly welcome you.
-It is also be a place you can be the first to hear about workshops, the latest releases etc etc. We have a happy membership of over 370 crafters and we are growing every day.
+It is also be a place you can be the first to hear about workshops, the latest releases etc etc. We have a happy membership of nearly 400 crafters and we are growing every day.
 You can enter the challenges up to 5 times as you like as long as you use products from brands which are stocked on the Country View Website.

-Remember you can find me most days over on Instagram Here @jane.tyrrell where I share many, many more makes then I have the time to blog.
+Remember that you can find me most days over on Instagram Here @jane.tyrrell where I share many, many more makes then I have the time to blog.

 Bye for now,